6.1 Vital Signs: Ranges & Technique

 Key Takeaways

-- Count respirations without telling the resident, because awareness changes the breathing pattern.
+- Count respirations without telling the resident, because awareness changes the breathing pattern; use the radial site with two or three fingers (never the thumb) for routine pulse.

-- Place the blood-pressure cuff on the bare upper arm; never use an arm with an IV, dialysis access, injury, or mastectomy on that side.
+- Place the blood-pressure cuff on the bare upper arm; never use an arm with an IV, dialysis access, injury, cast, or a mastectomy on that side.

-- The Florida CNA collects and records vital signs accurately and reports abnormal values immediately — the CNA does not diagnose.
+- The Florida CNA collects and records vital signs accurately and reports abnormal values immediately — the CNA does not diagnose or treat.

 Vital Signs Are the Most Tested Skill Set